 Artistically Speaking

 What I’m learning lately about myself is that I love learning new things, rather than perfecting any one technique.
 I love sewing a T-shirt from a pattern and figuring out all the ways to make the resulting garment my own.
-I love finding projects that my grandchildren would love trying.
+When my grandchildren were young, I loved finding projects that enabled me to teach them to sew.
 I am especially entranced by off-loom beadweaving (Peyote stitch, brick stitch, and so on) and silk dyeing.

 Professionally Speaking

 I have enjoyed a career as a writer and editor specializing in technology and legal issues.
-For the past five years I’ve focused on web content for a variety of companies, including two years as web editor-in-chief for IBM storage division.
+After taking a break from technology in the early 2000s, I regrouped to focus on web content for a variety of companies, including two years as web editor-in-chief for IBM storage division.
 I hold a B.S. in computer and information systems from University of Maryland University College, College Park, MD, and a J.D., specializing in transactional law, from Washington College of Law, American University, Washington, DC.
 I am the author of A Guide to the Hatch Act: Law and Procedure, published by Dewey Publications in 1993.

 You can reach me at jancrews (at) gmail (dot) com.